shounakshastri/Developing-Data-Products-Assignment/README.md

 A detailed explanation about how the app works is provided below

-**The code for the app can be found in the `Week_4_Assignment` folder**
+**The code for the app can be found in the `Week_4_Assignment` folder** The ui and server codes are contained in a single file called `app.r`

 This repo also contains the files for the presentation